angular/components/guides/material-2.md

 [Customizing density](#customizing-density) below for details on adjusting component density.

 Constructing the theme first requires defining your primary and accent palettes, with an optional warn palette.
-The `define-palette` Sass function accepts a color palette, described in the [Palettes](#palettes) section above, as well as four optional hue numbers.
+The `m2-define-palette` Sass function accepts a color palette, described in the [Palettes](#palettes) section above, as well as four optional hue numbers.
 These four hues represent, in order: the "default" hue, a "lighter" hue, a "darker" hue, and a "text" hue.
 Components use these hues to choose the most appropriate color for different parts of